The groupBy()

 Examples

-Since the most common use-case is to count the distinct values of a
+Since the most common use-case is to count the distinct values

-aggregate the events.
-The simplest use-case of
+to aggregate the events.
+The

-the distinct values of a field:
+therefore, to count the occurrence of the distinct values of a

 groupBy(status_code)